Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-test-page.md

       class="keegan-editorial-intro__project-link"
       href="https://www.keegantravelingfellowship.org/andrew-blakemore"
     ><em>Designed for Living</em></a>
-    will document how these technologies are created and what they make possible in communities around the world.
+    will document how these devices are created and how they impact daily life in communities around the world.
   </p>
 </section>